codemagic-ci-cd/codemagic-docs/content/billing/pricing.md

 If you need more powerful Linux or macOS machines, please contact us [here](https://codemagic.io/contact/).

-For Linux instances, details of the hardware specification, system information and pre-installed can be found [here](https://docs.codemagic.io/specs/versions-linux/)
+For Linux instances, details of the hardware specification, system information and pre-installed software can be found [here](https://docs.codemagic.io/specs/versions-linux/)

-For macOS instances, details of the hardware specification, system information and pre-installed can be found [here](https://docs.codemagic.io/specs/versions3/)
+For macOS instances, details of the hardware specification, system information and pre-installed software can be found [here](https://docs.codemagic.io/specs/versions3/)

-For Windows instances, details of the hardware specification, system information and pre-installed can be found [here](https://docs.codemagic.io/specs/versions-windows/)
+For Windows instances, details of the hardware specification, system information and pre-installed software can be found [here](https://docs.codemagic.io/specs/versions-windows/)

 ### Pricing for Personal Accounts